Look Down Low to Spot an Eastern Towhee

-Wingspan: 10-1/2 inches.
+Wingspan: 10-1/2 inches

 Distinctive Markings: Male has a black head, back and tail with white belly, orange-red sides and red or white eyes.
 The female’s coloring has a browner cast.

-Voice: Musical with a slow song, “drink your teeeeee.”
+Listen to the eastern towhee’s song.
+Their voice is musical with a slow song, “drink your teeeeee.”

 Bird songs provided by the Cornell Lab of Ornithology.